This Step: Get a Learner Permit

 With the above requirements in hand, go to the NE DMV to take your required test.
 You must also pass a vision test and pay your fees before obtaining your renewable:

-- School Learner’s Permit (LPE) valid for three months
+- School Learner’s Permit (LPE) valid for 3 months

-- Learner’s Permit (LPD) valid for one year
+- Learner’s Permit (LPD) valid for 1 year

-You’ll first receive a 30-day receipt.
-In approximately 20 days, your official permit will show up in the mail.
+You’ll first receive a temporary receipt.
+In approximately 20 days, your official permit should show up in the mail.

 Written Test Retakes